-This circle route will take you back in time to relive the glory days of former silver and gold mining towns before taking you across the mountains via the Top of the World Highway.
+This circular route will take you back in time to relive the glory days of former silver and gold mining towns before taking you across the mountains via the Top of the World Highway.
 Explore Kluane National Park’s a vast wilderness with ice fields, forests and towering peaks like Mount Logan.
 This trip ends with spectacular lake views at Kathleen and Kusawa Lake.

 Day 1: Whitehorse to Keno City (475 km)

 Pick up your RV at Fraserway RV in Whitehorse and head north on the Klondike Highway.
 Be sure to stop at the Braeburn Lodge for their incredible cinnamon buns!
 In Carmacks stop at the Tagé Cho Hudän Interpretive Centre to learn about the Northern Tutchone culture.
-After this you can stop at the Five Finger Rapids for a short hike down to the rapids.
+After this, you can stop at the Five Finger Rapids for a short hike down to the rapids.

 In Stewart Crossing turn right to the Silver Trail to make your way towards Mayo.
 Here you can opt to visit the local museum or go for a swim at Mayo’s heated outdoor pool.
 Arrive in Keno City at the end of the Silver Trail in the late afternoon.

 - Tagé Cho Hudän Interpretive Centre